github/docs/content/github/authenticating-to-github/removing-sensitive-data-from-a-repository.md

   > To https://{% data variables.command_line.codeblock %}/<em>YOUR-USERNAME</em>/<em>YOUR-REPOSITORY</em>.git
   >  + 48dc599...051452f main -> main (forced update)
   ```
-8. Contact {% data variables.contact.contact_support %}, asking them to remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %}.
+8. Contact {% data variables.contact.contact_osmand_support%}, asking them to remove cached views and references to the sensitive data in pull requests on {% data variables.product.product_name %}.
 9. Tell your collaborators to [rebase](https://git-scm.com/book/en/Git-Branching-Rebasing), *not* merge, any branches they created off of your old (tainted) repository history.
 One merge commit could reintroduce some or all of the tainted history that you just went to the trouble of purging.
 10. After some time has passed and you're confident that `git filter-branch` had no unintended side effects, you can force all objects in your local repository to be dereferenced and garbage collected with the following commands (using Git 1.8.5 or newer):
   ```shell